abhabongse/paxter/docs/core-api.rst

 The following class implements the basic tree evaluation in Paxter language.
 Users may want to extend this class to override the tree evaluation.

-.. autoclass:: paxter.evaluator.context.EvaluateContext
+.. autoclass:: paxter.evaluate.context.EvaluateContext
    :members:

 The evaluated list of fragments will be of the following type

-.. autoclass:: paxter.evaluator.data.Fragments
+.. autoclass:: paxter.evaluate.data.FragmentList
    :members:
    :show-inheritance: